 - They heat the water to the ideal brewing temperature

 - They hold the water temperature during the brewing process

 - The showerhead spreads the water over the grounds and lets them bloom

 - The brewer extracts the coffee into a carafe

 Generally, these coffee makers brew the coffee within 6 to 8 minutes.
 You still have to grind the coffee yourself before adding it into the basket, but the machine takes care of everything else for you.

 These types of brewers come with certain advantages that many appreciate.
-After all, they eliminate the manual part of brewing, giving you more time to do your things in the morning. you have to set it up, grind the coffee, and the brewer does the rest for you with one press of the button.
+After all, they eliminate the manual part of brewing, giving you more time to do your things in the morning.
+You have to set it up, grind the coffee, and the brewer does the rest for you with one press of the button.

-However, keep in mind that you shouldn’t leave a carafe with fresh coffee on the hotplate for too long, or you’ll ruin the flavor and the coffee becomes bitter and sour.
+However, keep in mind that you shouldn’t leave a full carafe with fresh coffee on the hotplate for too long, or you’ll ruin the flavor and the coffee becomes bitter and sour.
 What’s more, these brewers require more maintenance than manual pour overs, and they depend on electricity too.